jimsynz/ember-validatable/README.md

 ## Introduction

-Ember Validatable (EM) is a simple and lightweight validation library for Ember.
+Ember Validatable is a simple and lightweight validation library for Ember.

 ## Validations
 Validations are added to a model by defining properties ending in either `Validator` or `Validators`.